Chemvert Documentation

 Exposure

-Toggle Auto Exposure and adjust the Exposure, Contrast, Black, and White Point sliders with a menu click or keyboard shortcut.
+Toggle Auto Exposure and adjust the Exposure, Contrast, Pivot, Black, and White Point sliders with a menu click or keyboard shortcut.

 Keep Settings on Relaunch